YES - AND: Asking ourselves (and each other) tough questions about creation, privilege, power & responsibility

 I’m always skeptical of any one version of a story.

 When my father was posted in Baghdad during the Iran-Iraq war, we survived scud missiles regularly until I was evacuated.
 Barely two years later, from the safety of our new home in Ottawa, I watched our country bomb our old neighborhood - because the story had changed.
-Not long afterwards, I went to see Courage Under Fire, and wept as the city I’d called home was blown away as backdrop to the deaths of three Americans, while my fellow audience members cried for Meg Ryan.
+Not long afterwards, I went to see Courage Under Fire, and wept as the city I’d called home was blown away as backdrop to the deaths of three American soldiers, while the audience around me cried for Meg Ryan.
 Soon after that, a colleague in the State Department received instructions not to call what was happening in Rwanda genocide, “because then, we’d have to do something.”

 These experiences, among others, shaped my belief that the stories we choose to tell, and how we tell them, can have real impact on lives both here and across the world.